WordPress Security | secure wordpress site

 Updating WordPress: Software, Themes, and Plugins

 So, it’s important to update your WordPress Core whenever there is one.
-Same goes with the Themes and Plugins you use in your Site.
+The same goes for the Themes and Plugins you use in your Site.
 According to surveys, most of the WordPress blogs which are hacked or are victims of Cyber Attacks are those which were not updated.

 There are 2 types of updates in WordPress.
 One is minor changes, which you can wait to update till a week.
 Some are Critical Updates, you need to update that as soon as possible.